akdeepankar/heroui-ezzyforms/README.md

 # EzzyForms – Next.js + HeroUI Form Builder

 EzzyForms is a modern, drag-and-drop form builder built with Next.js and [HeroUI](https://heroui.dev/).
-It allows users to create, preview, and publish beautiful, accessible forms with ease.
+It allows users to create, preview, and publish beautiful, accessible forms with ease with Rich Analytics.

 ---